dekoza/mtgpl/docs/_sources/HBG.rst.txt

    When this creature specializes, seek three nonland permanent cards.
 Choose one of those cards and shuffle the rest into your library.

-:mtgtip:`Klement, Life Acolyte<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/4/647a26b0-931c-4751-8bd1-1da6a18f42f0.jpg?1657241599|https://scryfall.com/card/hbg/1w/klement-life-acolyte?utm_source=api>`
+:mtgtip:`Klement, Life Acolyte<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/4/647a26b0-931c-4751-8bd1-1da6a18f42f0.jpg?1661795468|https://scryfall.com/card/hbg/1w/klement-life-acolyte?utm_source=api>`
    Lifelink

-   When this creature specializes, you get a boon with "When you cast you next creature spell, that creature enters the battlefield with a lifelink counter on it."
+   When this creature specializes, you get a boon with "When you cast your next creature spell, that creature enters the battlefield with a lifelink counter on it."

 :mtgtip:`Lae'zel, Githyanki Warrior<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/6/e6a54aff-1282-4881-b10f-c1a811a20a00.jpg?1657662678|https://scryfall.com/card/hbg/2/laezel-githyanki-warrior?utm_source=api>`